drio/postgresql_as_pub_sub/README.md

 This is a proof of concept to explore the idea of using [PostgreSQL as a job server](https://webapp.io/blog/postgres-is-the-answer/).

 What you are seeing here is a tmux session with four panes.
-The top left one shows a process that creates new jobs and list the latest rows in the ps_jobs table (the sql table we use to capture jobs).
+The top left one shows a process that creates new jobs (simulates a producer) and list the latest rows in the ps_jobs table (the sql table we use to capture jobs).
 The right panes show the output of the workers.
 The top one runs a go version and the bottom one runs a python version.
 Finally the bottom left pane shows runs postgresql in the foreground.